Amr2812/private-lessons-lms/README.md

   - SendGrid as an Email service
   - Firebase Cloud Messaging (FCM) as a Notification service
   - Node.js EventEmitter Pub/Sub as a Notification service emitter

-- **Database Performance:**

-  Due to the fact that the app load will be mainly from reads so I could use indexes freely so I used sutible indexes like compound indexes & text indexes for the database queries/sorts and I could track query optimizer usage by MongoDB Compass Explain plain and Apply what I've learned in the MongoDB Performance course from MongoDB University.

-- **Error Handling:**

-  - Error Handling with @Hapi/Boom for error responses
-  - Custom middleware for sending error responses
-  - Asyncronous error catching with a wrapped function for all controllers

-- **Security:**

-  - XSS Protection (HelmetJS)
-  - Rate Limiting with Token Bucket Algorithm (Redis as Token Store)

-- **Code Style:**

-  - Code Style with Prettier
-  - Hsuky & lint-staged as a pre-commit hook to automatically format code using prettier

 - **Postman Documentaion**